uvarc/rc-learning/content/courses/fiji-image-processing/introduction/index.md

 5) Go to **Image > Color > Edit LUT**.
 The window shows the LUT color palette

-6) Double click on a LUT tile and edit its RGB values to pure blue.
+6) Double-click on a LUT tile and edit its RGB values to pure blue.
 Click **OK** and repeat this for other LUT entries, change the color representation as you wish.

 What do you observe?